NASA-IMPACT/COSMOS/LOCAL_VERIFICATION_GUIDE.md

 # COSMOS Local Verification Guide — Phases 0–7

-This guide verifies the rewired COSMOS pipeline (branch `cosmos-rewiring`, Phases 0–7 of [`IMPLEMENTATION_PLAN.md`](./IMPLEMENTATION_PLAN.md)) by **walking one real collection through the entire workflow on your machine**: *Aurorasaurus — Reporting Auroras from the Ground Up* (`config_folder: aurorasaurus_reporting_auroras_from_the_ground_up`).
+This guide verifies the rewired COSMOS pipeline (branch `cosmos-rewiring`, Phases 0–7) by **walking one real collection through the entire workflow on your machine**:
+*Aurorasaurus — Reporting Auroras from the Ground Up* (`config_folder: aurorasaurus_reporting_auroras_from_the_ground_up`).

 Why this collection: the crawl4ai scraper **already crawled it for real** — its output (25 documents from `aurorasaurus.org`) sits in the dev S3 bucket.
 That lets the demo ingest *genuine scraped data* through the *genuine production code path*, no mocks.
 Only one thing stays
-simulated: the WEB_COSMOS indexer's responses, because its AWS stacks (`sde-cosmos-indexing-dev`) are not deployed yet.
+simulated: the WEB_COSMOS indexer's responses.
+Its AWS stacks *are* deployed in the dev account (the `sde-cosmos-indexing-dev` bucket, the `CosmosIndexingDispatchRole-dev` role, and the `web_cosmos-scraper-dev` task family) — simulating its replies is a choice of this local walkthrough, which runs COSMOS on your machine and deliberately starts no real Fargate tasks.

 Each step of the walkthrough has the same shape: